viamrobotics/docs/docs/tutorials/projects/bedtime-songs-bot.md

 ### Tag data

 Add tags for each of the puzzle pieces.
-Tess used “octagon”, “circle”, “triangle”, “oval”, “rectangle”, “pentagon”, “diamond”, and “square”.
+We used “octagon”, “circle”, “triangle”, “oval”, “rectangle”, “pentagon”, “diamond”, and “square”.
 Try to have at least 50 images labelled for each tag.

 <!-- TODO: more info here. config ui. -->